Galloway's Plan of Union

 Galloway's Plan of Union was a plan to politically unite Great Britain and its North American colonies.
 The plan was put forward by Loyalist Joseph Galloway in the First Continental Congress of 1774 but was rejected.
 Galloway was a Pennsylvania delegate who wanted to keep the Thirteen Colonies in the British Empire.

 General

 Galloway suggested the creation of an American colonial parliament to act together with the Parliament of Great Britain.
 The Grand Council would have to give formal consent to the latter's decisions, particularly on trade and taxation, thus giving it a veto.

 The Colonial Parliament would consist of a President-General appointed by the Crown and delegates appointed by the colonial assemblies for three-year terms.
 The plan would have kept the British Empire together and allowed the colonies to have some say over their own affairs, including the inflammatory issue of taxation.

-Galloway's Plan of Union was narrowly defeated by a vote of six to five on October 22, 1774.
+Galloway's Plan of Union was narrowly defeated after a motion to table his plan passed six to five on September 28, 1774, and a subsequent motion to reconsider his plan was rejected on October 22, 1774.
 The appearance of the Suffolk Resolves at the Congress led to a polarization of discussion, with the radicals swiftly gaining the upper hand.